VAIJ-TEJAS/Articles/ToDo List/draft1.md

     self.task_list_frame.pack(padx=10, pady=5, fill=tk.BOTH, expand=True)

 **Adding Widgets for Task Entry**
 To add a new task, provide the task name, priority, and deadline.
 All tasks require a name and set priority.
-For urgent tasks, a deadline is mandatory..
+For urgent tasks, a deadline is mandatory.

 	self.task_text = tk.StringVar()
     self.task_entry = ttk.Entry(entry_frame, textvariable=self.task_text)